-Although you may find a host of wild animals to worry about your backyard chickens or disturbing your garden, most city farmers rarely bat an eye at coyotes.
+Although you might find a host of wild animals to worry about your backyard chickens or disturbing your garden, most city farmers rarely bat an eye at coyotes.
 The notorious canine related to wolves and foxes that can be heard howling in the back 40 of a rural farm rarely makes an appearance in urban neighborhoods or the ’burbs—at least until recently.

 Before 1700, coyotes’ range was primarily the western U.S. and Mexico’s prairies and deserts.
 They were the at the top of the food chain, the apex predator, with jackrabbits, desert mice, birds and insects to sustain them.
 The next century brought in railroads, hunters, ranchers, and the development of cities, all of which contributed to a major decline in all predators, and an increase in deer and other prey populations.
 By the early 1900s coyote range had expanded north into Alaska and east into the great lakes region.
 In the latter half of the century, coyotes expanded even further, into the southeast and northeast, all the way to the Atlantic.
 Today, they are found in every state except Hawaii, and researchers near Chicago are studying the urban coyote population closely.